James-Burgess/MonthOfJulia/README.md

 - [Why learn Julia?](https://www.youtube.com/watch?v=x0lI4omOYTw)
 - [RTFM!](https://docs.julialang.org/en/stable/)

-While it won't be as fancy as datawookie with an accompanying blog, each day will have both a Juypter Notebook and accompanying scripts.
+While it won't be as fancy as datawookie with an accompanying blog, however, each day will have both a Juypter Notebook and accompanying scripts.

 ## My month of Julia
 - Day 01: [Orientation and Strings](https://github.com/James-Burgess/MonthOfJulia/blob/master/notebooks/moj_01_Orientation_Strings.ipynb)